fbohz/fbohz.github.io/_posts/2020-04-05-looking_ahead.markdown

 3. **Advanced React**
     - Building [Catoro](https://catoro.now.sh/) was an amazing experience that brought a deep interest in React.
     - I'm thinking about implementing a React app without Create React App to practice using Webpack.
-    - Gain knowledge and implement react hooks as well as testing.
+    - Gain knowledge and implement React Hooks as well as testing.
     - Dig into other server implementations, Firebase and GraphQL.
 Probably for this I'll re-iterate on [Yijing Ball Z](https://yijingballz.herokuapp.com/) to see how it plays with a different backend.
 Let's see how many Yijing Ball Z can live on Github at the same time.
 4. **Other**
    - React Native, Node.js, Smart Contracts and Blockchain development (in no particular order).

 ### What *could be* next?

 I'm curious to see whether (or not) I will follow this path a year from now.
-If there are unexpected coding experiences in the road ahead, well that could be even better; after all I'm a fan of surprises :)
+If there are unexpected coding experiences in the road ahead, well that could be even better; after all I'm a fan of surprises ;)